siri404-gh/no-hola/index.md

 ```js
 javascript:(function()%7Bdocument.getElementById('_hola_popup_iframe__').remove()%3Bdocument.querySelector('body%20%3E%20div%3Anth-child(9)').hidden%20%3D%20true%7D)()
 ```
-4. Just click on this bookmark everytime you see the hola timer popup.
+4. Just click on this bookmark everytime you see the hola time out popup.

 **Note**: There are known vulnerabilities of using Hola VPN free service.
 But I havent had any issues so far.
 Use it at your own risk.